junlarsen/eight/README.md

 # Eight

+> The compiler is currently undergoing a C++ rewrite.
+Below are instructions for the legacy Rust compiler.
+>
+> The rewrite is motivated by the interest in direct access to LLVM and MLIR.

 Eight is a toy programming language built to learn compiler infrastructure, optimization, and code generation.
 The compiler compiles an imperative-style programming language with a static type system.
 It has great type inference and its semantics closely resemble the C programming language.